felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ![Uber Eats Bridge configuration page inventory section](../images/023-en-2x-configuration-page-inventory.png)

-You can push inventory data into Uber Eats from the **Actions** page.
-When you do so, products set as out of stock in HubRise are hidden on Uber Eats.
+Through inventory synchronization, products and options that have a stock quantity of zero can be hidden can be hidden on your Uber Eats store.

-You might also set the Uber Eats Bridge to automatically push inventory to Uber Eats whenever your HubRise inventory is updated.
-This is done by ticking the **Enable automatic inventory push** checkbox.
+To synchronize your HubRise inventory with Uber Eats whenever it is updated, select the **Enable automatic inventory push** checkbox.

+Additionally, you can manually push your inventory to Uber Eats via the **Actions** page.

 ## Save the Configuration